IrishPrime/Nielsen/ARCHITECTURE.md

 ### Media

 `Media` objects represent a file to be managed and its metadata.
-The `Media` class itself is an abstract base class from which subtypes should be derived.
+While the base `Media` class can be instantiated, it's not especially useful on its own, serving primarily as a workable starting point from which subtypes should be derived.

+The base `Media` class defines the following attributes and methods:

 1. `path`: A `pathlib.Path` which represents the actual location of the file on disk.
 This value is optional, and falsey values should set it to `None`.
+1. `patterns`: A list of compiled regular expression `Pattern`s that are considered when attempting to infer metadata information about the object based on the filename (`path`).
-2. `infer`: A method which attempts to infer metadata about the file (e.g. from its filename) and updates the appropriate metadata attributes with this information.
+1. `infer`: A method which attempts to infer metadata about the file (e.g. from its filename) and updates the appropriate metadata attributes with this information.
-3. `organize`: A method which attempts to move the file to a new location, updates the `path` attribute on success, and returning this new value.
+1. `organize`: A method which attempts to move the file to a new location, updates the `path` attribute on success, and returning this new value.
-4. `metadata`: A property which returns all metadata as a dictionary, intended for ease of inspection and discovery.
+1. `metadata`: A property which returns all metadata as a dictionary, intended for ease of inspection and discovery.

 The metadata keys are not defined as part of this base class because all types